 Craig E. Aronoff, Ph.D.

-Co-founder and principal of The Family Business Consulting Group, Craig is among the most respected consultants, speakers, writers and educators in the family business field.
+Co-founder and Senior Advisor of The Family Business Consulting Group, Craig is among the most respected consultants, speakers, writers and educators in the family business field.
 He’s worked with over 300 families in the United States and abroad in all industries and of all sizes.

 As founder of the Cox Family Enterprise Center and professor emeritus at Kennesaw State University, Craig was a pioneer in family business education.
 His work has served as a model for over 150 universities worldwide.